Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Geometry/FormatCoordinates/readme.md

 ## How to use the sample

 Click on the map to see the clicked location's coordinate formatted in 4 different ways.
 You can also put a coordinate string in any of these formats in the text field.
-Hit Enter and the coordinate string will be parsed and the map point and coordinate values will be updated.
+Click 'Recalculate' and the coordinate string will be parsed and the map point and coordinate values will be updated.

 ## How it works